cvbutani/git-basics/README.md

 ```
 Dont forget to merge after using `git fetch`

+#### Merging specific commit from one branch to another
+*Secenario : You were working on a certain branch of a git repository, and you committed some changes to it.
+Then you realize, this particular commit should also go to another branch of the repository BUT you are not ready for a complete merge.
+Maybe this commit was meant for the other branch?*

+`git cherry-pick <commit-hash>`

 ## Branch renaming
 #### Rename current local branch
 `git branch -m new-name`